 If you believe that you are becoming addicted to Codeine, speak to your GP or prescriber for advice.

 Codeine can be an effective form of pain relief when used under the instruction of a healthcare professional.
-If you have any questions about whether Codeine based pain relief is right for you, speak to your GP or contact one of our prescribers today.
+If you have any questions about whether Codeine based pain relief is right for you, speak to your GP or a pharmacist.

 All trademarks and registered marks are the properties of their respective companies